 The instrument appointing a proxyholder must be signed in writing by the registered shareholder, or such shareholder's attorney authorized in writing.
 If the registered shareholder is a corporation, the instrument appointing a proxyholder must be in writing signed by an officer or attorney of the corporation duly authorized by resolution of the directors of such corporation, which resolution must accompany such instrument.
 An instrument of proxy will only be valid if it is duly completed, signed, dated and received at the office of the Company's registrar and transfer agent, Computershare Investor Services Inc., Attention: Proxy Department, 100 University Avenue, 9th Floor, Toronto, Ontario, M5J 2Y1 by 5:00 p.m.
-(Toronto, Ontario time) on Wednesday, March 29, 2017 (or not less than 48 hours, excluding Saturdays, Sundays and holidays before any adjournments of the Meeting at which the proxy is to be used), or deposited with the Secretary of the Company or the Chairman of the Meeting prior to the commencement of the Meeting.
+(Toronto, Ontario time) on Wednesday, March 21, 2018 or deposited with the Secretary of the Company or the Chairman of the Meeting prior to the commencement of the Meeting.